saragracekimball/EclipseLabs/InputOutputPart2/README.md

 Edit the file input.py in the text editor so that the program will
 1. allow the user to input their name (use the input function)
 2. print precisely <code>hello, [name]! </code> where [name] is the name the user inputted.
+3. Hint: Look back at part 1 to remind yourself how to print out a variable.

 Example of what happens when your program is run: